Hingbagee Mahao

-Hingbagee Mahao (English: The Taste of Living) is a 2015 Indian Meitei language film directed by Jeetendra Ningomba and produced by Kachi Shanti.
+Hingbagee Mahao (English: The Taste of Living) is a 2015 Manipuri film directed by Jeetendra Ningomba and produced by Kachi Shanti.
 The story and screenplay of the film was written by Jeetendra Ningomba.
 Hingbagee Mahao was released at Bhagyachandra Open Air Theatre (BOAT), Imphal, on 29 April 2015.
 It won many awards, including the Best Feature Film Award at 5th SSS MANIFA 2016.